merll/docker-map/docs/guide/containers/maps.rst

-Additional conversions are made for :attr:`~dockermap.map.config.ContainerConfiguration.binds`, :attr:`~dockermap.map.config.ContainerConfiguration.uses`, :attr:`~dockermap.map.config.ContainerConfiguration.links`, and
+Additional conversions are made for :attr:`~dockermap.map.config.ContainerConfiguration.binds`, :attr:`~dockermap.map.config.ContainerConfiguration.uses`, :attr:`~dockermap.map.config.ContainerConfiguration.links`,
+:attr:`~dockermap.map.config.ContainerConfiguration.exposes`, and
-:attr:`~dockermap.map.config.ContainerConfiguration.exposes`; each element in an input list or tuple is converted to :attr:`~dockermap.map.config.SharedVolume`, :attr:`~dockermap.map.config.ContainerLink`, or :attr:`~dockermap.map.config.PortBinding`.
+:attr:`~dockermap.map.config.ContainerConfiguration.exec_commands`; each element in an input list or tuple is converted to :attr:`~dockermap.map.config.SharedVolume`, :attr:`~dockermap.map.config.ContainerLink`, :attr:`~dockermap.map.config.PortBinding` or :attr:`~dockermap.map.config.ExecCommand`.
 Keep this in mind when modifying existing elements, since no automated conversion is done then.
 For example, for adding a host-shared volume at run-time, use::